-APPENDIX B: Guidelines for Artistic Expression.

-In order to promote arts-based revitalization and artistic expression within Charles North, the following general guidelines apply to all properties in Charles North that are not located within an R-8 or OR-1 zoning district.
-These general guidelines are in place to encourage and accomplish the preservation of structures, including, but not limited to, Contributing Structures and Landmark Structures, while encouraging a dynamic artistic expression in new construction and renovation.

-General Guidelines for Artistic Expression.

-- a.
-Alterations made for arts-based projects should be reversible and should not damage original, historic architectural features. - b.
-Paint colors and schemes should be reversible and allow for a broad range of colors and schemes as long the paint scheme does not overwhelm the historic character of the immediate surrounding area. - c.
-Architectural features that are part of primary facades should not be altered, covered over, or diminished by arts-based projects. - d.
+APPENDIX B: Guidelines for Artistic Expression. following an R-8 or accomplis er to promote arts-based revitalization and artistic expression within Charles North, the general guidelines apply to all properties in Charles North that are not located within OR-1 zoning district.
+These general guidelines are in place to encourage and the preservation of structures, including, but not limited to, Contributing Structures mark Structures, while encouraging a dynamic artistic expression in new construction ation.
+Gener al Guidelines for Artistic Expression. a.
+Alterations made for arts-based projects should be reversible and should not damage original, historic architectural features. b.
+Paint colors and schemes should be reversible and allow for a broad range of colors and schemes as long the paint scheme does not overwhelm the historic character of the immediate surrounding area. c.
+Architectural features that are part of primary facades should not be altered, covered over, or diminished by arts-based projects. d.
 Decorative details and appendages such as gargoyles, on facades should be according to their contribution or alignment with artistic expression objectives.
-These appendages should be affixed into mortar joints to avoid damage to masonry. - e.
+These appendages should be affixed into mortar joints to avoid damage to masonry. e.
 New construction must be compatible with the historic character of Charles North; nevertheless, design that meets established artistic expression goals which include bold, dynamic, and contemporary architecture, features, and finishes which contribute to the fabric of the arts and entertainment component of Charles North is encouraged.
+Sculpt ure. a.
+The use of sculpture throughout Charles North is encouraged. b.
+Avoid drilling into or removing historic masonry features. c.
+Attach sculpture to buildings through mortar joints.
+Mural is. a.
+Side facades of structures are appropriate for murals as long as they do not conceal historically significant architectural details such as cornices, bay windows, or decorative terracotta. b.
+Murals should be painted on previously painted surfaces to avoid the destruction of historic brickwork.
+Murals should be painted using materials that can be removed without using destructive methods such as sandblasting.